Coassociative submanifolds in Joyce's generalised Kummer constructions: Examples

-The compactness of $M$, \autoref{theo:Platt}, and \autoref{prop:linear_estimate} imply that there exist $t$-independent constants $c>0$, $R>0$, $\beta\coloneqq 5/2$, and $\gamma \coloneqq 1$ such that the first three points in \autoref{theo:perturbing_Coassociatives} are satisfied.
-(All $C^{k,\alpha}$-norms are hereby taken with respect to $t^{-2} \tilde{g}_t$.)
+The compactness of $M$, \autoref{theo:Platt}, and \autoref{prop:linear_estimate} imply that there exist $t$- and $q$-independent constants $c>0$, $R>0$, $\beta\coloneqq 5/2$, and $\gamma \coloneqq 1$ such that the first three assumptions in \autoref{theo:perturbing_Coassociatives} are satisfied.
+(All $C^{k,\alpha}$-norms are hereby taken with respect to $t^{-2} \tilde{g}_t$ and we tacitly assume $\alpha<1/32$.)
 Furthermore, one can check that in our set-up the estimates in \autoref{lem:secDerEstimate} are independent of $t$.
-Thus, by enlarging $c$ if necessary we may assume that the fourth point is also satisfied.
-We therefore, obtain a $(t^{-3}\phi_t)$-coassociative submanifold (or analogously, a $\phi_t$-coassociative submanifold) $\iota_t \col M \to Y_t$ contained in $\hat{V}$ that satisfies Direct inspection reveals that with respect to the family of metrics $\tilde{g}_t$ (and therefore also with respect to $g_t$) the fibers of $M$ collapse to points as $t$ tends to $0$.
-The last statement of the proposition immediately follows from \autoref{rem:EmbCoa}. \end{proof} \begin{remark} The previous proposition produces coassociative submanifolds by perturbing the model-immersion from \autoref{ex:coassociative_model}.
-This requires the choice of a base-point $q\in \im \mathbb{H}$ which we will (arbitrarily) fix throughout all examples.
-By varying $q$, however, \autoref{prop:coassociatives_examples} produces a (up to reparametrization) $1$-dimensional family of coassociative immersions.
-Since $b^2_+(M)=1$ (as $b_1(\Sigma)=0$ for all non-constant holomorphic curves in ALE 4-manifolds), all coassociative deformations of $\iota_t \col M \to Y_t$ are obtained this way (cf. \autoref{rem:modelcoassoc_families}).
-(Note that such $1$-dimensional families constructed from different data $(\Sigma,\xi_2,\xi_3)$ may coincide in $\hat{Y}_t$.) \end{remark} \begin{example} Joyce~\cite[Examples~7-14]{Joyce-GeneralisedKummer2} constructs seven examples of flat $\G_2$-orbifolds whose respective singular strata are all given by tori: $S=T^3$.
-More precisely, neighborhoods of the singularities in all these orbifolds are described by \autoref{ex_G2Model} with $X = \mathbb{H}/\Gamma_S$ for $\Gamma_S = C_2$.
-The corresponding Bieberbach groups are given by lattices $\G_S = \Lambda_S \cong \mathbb{Z}^3$ (whose exact form are irrelevant for our purpose) and the group actions $\rho_S \col G_S \to \textup{Isom}(\mathbb{H}/\Gamma_S)$ are trivial.
+Thus, by enlarging $c$ if necessary we may assume that the fourth assumption is also satisfied.
+We therefore, obtain a $(t^{-3}\phi_t)$-coassociative submanifold (or analogously, a $\phi_t$-coassociative submanifold) $\iota_t \col M \to \hat{Y}_t$ contained in $\hat{V}$ that satisfies Direct inspection reveals that with respect to the family of metrics $\tilde{g}_t$ (and therefore also with respect to $g_t$) the fibers of $M$ collapse to points as $t$ tends to $0$.